-Of the 10 possible points in each category, Florida scored 8.38 in taxation and regulation; 7.11 in workforce quality; and 8.16 in the living environment, according to the survey.
-Although Texas ranks first, Florida outperforms Texas in many of the above categories.
-A city where you want to live in Florida may be cheaper than a city where you want to live in Texas.
+When it comes to business, both Florida and Texas have a lot to offer.
+According to a survey, Florida scored 8.38 in taxation and regulation, 7.11 in workforce quality, and 8.16 in the living environment.
+Although Texas ranks first overall, Florida outperforms Texas in many of these categories.
+Plus, the cost of living in a city you want to live in Florida may be cheaper than a city you want to live in Texas.